Actionable tips for your green marketing strategy

 It’s not about changing a logo, it’s about changing the world for the better.

 Some brands even use this idea of green marketing to bring in temporary traffic with “tips” that we’re all using anyway and don’t actually solve a problem.
 In a way, you can think about this as greenwashing, as it doesn’t provide anything of sustainable value.
 We all know that we need to turn off lights and crack a window instead of turning on the AC.
 What we’re after in green marketing are ways that your brand can change for the better, inside and out.
 As companies transition to more sustainable practices, they’re also embracing digital transformations.
+Consider using a discount promo voucher to enjoy ready-to-eat meals delivered to your door with minimal environmental impact.
 Using a cloud contact center, for instance, streamlines customer service and reduces the carbon footprint by eliminating the need for physical infrastructure and hardware.

 Three points to remember in green marketing